PersonaFlow/agentstack/README.md

 - `vector_database`: This block is optional but is useful when collections are held across different vector databases.
 If omitted, these details will be obtained from environment variables.
 - `summarize`: If true, a separate vector store will be created containing summaries of the documents.
 If the query involves providing a summary, the corresponding summary collection will be queried instead of the main collection.
+- `webhook_url`: This is an optional webhook that will be called when the ingestion has completed.

 ## Querying